iperson/tn_docs/docs/io_nodes.md

 ### Grid to Height Map Node
 ![img](../static/img/grid_to_height_node.png)

 This node converts grid object (vertex z value) to single channel image data.
+Such as an [ANT Landscape](https://youtu.be/f9OxD3qbSiM?t=36) object.

 ### What is a grid object in Terrain Nodes?